Orbenson/Liver_Disease_Prediction-using-Machine-Learning/README.md

 * Pandas
 * Numpy
 * Matplotlib
-Installation
+Installation:

-* Install Python 3 from the official website
+- Install Python 3 from the official website

-* Install PySpark by following the official installation guide
+- Install PySpark by following the official installation guide

-* Install Jupyter Notebook by following the official installation guide
+- Install Jupyter Notebook by following the official installation guide

-* Install the required Python packages by running the following command in the terminal:
+- Install the required Python packages by running the following command in the terminal:

 # **Copy code**
 * pip install scikit-learn pandas numpy matplotlib PySpark